Basis for International Interactions

 - Unions and United World

-The next section "The Ideas in Brief" introduces these ideas together.
+The next section, "The Ideas in Brief" introduces these ideas together.
 The next several sections discuss them further.

 The Ideas in Brief

-The only way those remaining hindrances can be eliminated is if those societies choose to unite in some way and eliminate those boundaries.
+The only way to eliminate those remaining hindrances is for those societies to unite in some way and remove those boundaries.
 This is the idea of a "union".
 In present times, we have no more than a handful examples of such unions; The European Union and the European Monetary Union being the two primary examples.
 As we make progress towards building Utopia, we will have tighter unions which will culminate in complete mergers of societies.
-Over time, with more unions and mergers, we will reach the stage of a "United World".
-Till then we will have international topics, their underlying concepts and systems, and we will need to design them well.

 Boundaries and Independence